carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 ### When to say no

-The hardest part of evolution is saying no to good ideas that don't fit.
-Here's a framework:
+The hardest part of evolution might be saying no to good ideas that don't fit.
+Here's some guidance:

 **Immediate no:**